MathsJam/mathsjam-site/gathering/uk/2021/saturday-night-tables.md

 ### Table B: Modular origami (Kathryn Taylor)

 Make exciting things with Sonobe modules.
 MathsJam wouldn't be MathsJam without an origami table!
+You'll need to bring paper - squares are best but A4 will do.

 ### Table C: Countdown (Goran Newsum)